-THE REPORT OF THE PROPERTY OF The future of T-I networking will bring advanced, intelligent private networks and cost-saving public carrier services together in perfect harmony.
+The future of T-1 networking will bring advanced, intelligent private networks and cost-saving public carrier services together in perfect harmony.
 The future is here: Open Network Exchange from Avanti.
 Open Network Exchange is a powerful multi-nodal T-I processor.
-By removing barriers caused by proprietary protocols, Open Network Exchange makes it possible for private network nodes to allocate voice and data control over your facilities and achieve a degree of reliability never before possible.
-Avanti is the only T-I networking company to meet the principles of Open Network Architecture, which will become
+By removing barriers caused by proprietary protocols, Open Network Exchange makes it possible for private network nodes to allocate voice and data over the best combination of public and private services.
+The result?
+You maintain full network control over your facilities and achieve a degree of reliability never before possible.
+Avanti is the only T-I networking company to meet the principles of Open Network Architecture, which will become the national regulatory policy.
+Avanti's Open Network Exchange removes the barriers to T-I networking and opens the door to the future.
+T-1 NETWORKING.